CoLLEGe: Concept Embedding Generation for Large Language Models: Experiments

 \subsection{Definition Generation}

-To probe how well our model understands a new word, we prompt the LLM to generate a definition for the word given a few example sentences, as shown in Figure~\ref{fig:new_token_example}.
+To probe how well our model understands a new word, we prompt the LLM to generate a definition for the word given one or more example sentences, as shown in Figure~\ref{fig:new_token_example}.

-\paragraph{Dataset:} To construct the dataset for evaluation, we selected 954 words from WordNet \citep{miller-1994-wordnet}.
+\paragraph{Datasets:} We evaluate on two different datasets to test definition generation: \defgenname{}, which we create, and the Oxford dataset used in \citealp{giulianelli2023interpretable}.
+To construct \defgenname{}, we selected 954 words from WordNet \citep{miller-1994-wordnet}.
 We then prompt GPT-4 \citep{Achiam2023GPT4TR} to generate an example sentence for the word using the prompt: \textit{Give me a unique, descriptive sentence using the word ``[WORD]'' without defining it or making it obvious what the word means}.
 Without the latter half of the prompt, many generated examples rephrased the definition.
 Examples are generated at temperature = 0.8.
 Since both our model and the baselines continue to generate text, we select the first sentence generated as the definition for scoring.

 \paragraph{Results:} Generation examples are reported in Table~\ref{tab:generated_definitions}.
 The generated embeddings often capture high- and low-level semantic details of the example sentences.
 Sometimes this is fairly precise, for example the generated definition for \textit{willies} is exactly correct and similarly with \textit{copyist}.
 CoLLEGe is also able to identify \textit{Wynnea americana} as a mushroom.
 Even when the definition is not quite right, it may capture general features of the concept correctly, and may reflect the limited information contained in the example sentence.
 The definition for \textit{acupressure}, for example, is not exactly correct but a very good inference based on the example provided.
 Additional generated definitions, including those generated using more than one example sentence, are shown in Table \ref{tab:additional_generations} in Appendix \ref{app:additional_generated_defs}.
-We also show side-by-side comparisons with the baselines (without prompting) in Table \ref{tab:qualitative_def_comparison} in Appendix \ref{app:definition_comparison}.
+We also show side-by-side comparisons with the baselines in Table \ref{tab:qualitative_def_comparison} in Appendix \ref{app:definition_comparison}.
 Some failure cases are described in Appendix \ref{app:def_gen_failures}.